PlaidCloud/website/content/en/docs/reference/config-api/kubelet-config.v1beta1.md

 <code>int32</code>
 </td>
 <td>
-   kubeAPIBurst is the burst to allow while talking with kubernetes API server.
+   kubeAPIBurst is the burst to allow while talking with PlaidCloud API server.
 This field cannot be a negative number.
 If DynamicKubeletConfig (deprecated; default off) is on, when dynamically updating this field, consider that